Adversarial Preliminary Hearing – Forfeiture

 2. The seized property is owned by and belongs to the Claimant.

-3. The seized property was taken from the Claimant at [address] which is located in _______ County, FL.
+3. The seized property was taken from the Claimant at [address] in _______ County, FL.

-4. The following law enforcement officers were involved in taking the seized property: [name each officer].
+4. The following law enforcement officers took the seized property: [name each officer].

-5. The taking of the seized property was without probable cause or other sufficient legal basis under the Florida Contraband Forfeiture Act.
+5. The seized property was taken without probable cause or other sufficient legal basis under the Florida Contraband Forfeiture Act.

 6. After the seized property was taken, the Claimant received a “Notice of Seizure” for a violation of the Florida Contraband Forfeiture Act (attached as Exhibit “A”).

-7. Claimant hereby demands an Adversarial Preliminary Hearing for the seized property.
+7. The claimant hereby demands an Adversarial Preliminary Hearing for the seized property.

-8. This demand for the Adversarial Preliminary Hearing is made in compliance with the fifteen (15) day requirement set forth in the Notice.
+8. This demand for the Adversarial Preliminary Hearing complies with the fifteen (15) day requirement outlined in the Notice.

 9. Please be advised that Leslie M. Sammis, on behalf of Sammis Law Firm, P.A., hereby enters its appearance in the above-styled cause as the attorney for the Claimant in this forfeiture case and for purposes of any criminal investigation related to the seizure and directs that copies of all notices, pleadings, and proceedings be served upon it.